The AMOC is collapsing, why that should concern you

 New Scientist

-…the knock on effect of that would be the melt of the doomsday glacier in Antarctica, a jump of 10 degrees of temperature in a decade and the freezing over of the Northern Hemisphere tripped into an ice age by the end of the century.
+…the knock on effect of that would be the melt of the doomsday glacier in Antarctica, a jump of 10 degrees of temperature in a decade and the freezing over of the Northern Hemisphere triggering into an ice age by the end of the century.

 It’s all very, very, very bad.

-But all within our kids life time so we really do need to start thinking about our planet in a very different way.
+But all within our kids’ lifetime so we really do need to start thinking about our planet in a very different way.

 Fortress Aotearoa is a domestic policy set focused on hyper regionalism and self reliance, using the tyranny of our distance as a giant moat.